 Parents please do NOT send any medication to school in your child’s backpack.
 Thanks for your cooperation.
 If you have any questions please contact Mr. Oliver SOliver@sd35.bc.ca

-If your child has a life threatening illness such as Anaphaylaxis and/or requires the administration of medicine, please fill out the the attached forms.
+If your child has a life threatening illness such as Anaphylaxis and/or requires the administration of medicine, please fill out the the appropriate form.
 The Langley School District has updated its procedures on administrating medicines and EpiPens.

 ALL forms MUST be filled out to ensure their child gets the appropriate care.
-Please note that one of the forms needs to be filled out by your childs Doctor.
+Forms need to updated each school year.

 We have students with life-threatening nut allergies in our school community.
 We cannot promise to be entirely nut free but we try to be as nut aware and careful as possible especially in homerooms of students with allergies